SumoLogic/sumologic-documentation/docs/observability/reliability-management-slo/create-slo.md

 ### SLO Tags and Filters

-You can add key/value pair tags to your SLOs to allow you to better organize, sort, and filter them.
-As an example, you might find it useful to add variables such as environment, application name, and region.
+You can add key/value pair tags to your SLOs to allow you to better organize and filter them.
+You might find it useful to add tags for `team`, `service`, and `application`, for example.

 #### Add a Tag